 2. Group of monuments at Hampi

-Hampi is a place where we can witness the remnants of the great Vijayanagara Kingdom.
+Hampi is a place in Karnataka where we can witness the remnants of the great Vijayanagara Kingdom.
 Hampi was recognized as one of the UNESCO World Heritage Sites because of architectural wonders that are equipped with different historical monuments.
 Many monuments here speaks about the well-planned civilization of Vijayanagara kingdom.

 If you observe almost all the monuments are ruined and coming to lost also because these monuments are date back from 14th to 16th centuries.
 Actually, Hampi was located at the banks of Tungabhadra and the interesting thing is total Vijayanagara empire was guarded by seven lines of fortifications.
 That’s the brilliance of architects of that time and the main reason of recognizing Hampi as UNESCO site is its architectural brilliance.